Rich Crandall: Current

 Crandall is the founder and chair of CN Resource and is also the CFO/partner for Crandall Corporate Dietitians.
 He currently serves on the board of directors of digital marketing firm ChannelNet.

 Personal

-He is member of the Church of Jesus Christ of Latter-Day Saints and is married to Leann Larson Crandall and together they have 13 children (seven from his first marriage to Patrice Webb and six from his second marriage).
+Crandall is member of the Church of Jesus Christ of Latter-Day Saints.
+He is married to Leann Larson Crandall and together they have 13 children (seven from his first marriage to Patrice Webb and six from his second marriage).